Super secure

 We would like to point out that closures may be carried at any time should the need arise.

-For piste closures in a respective ski region, please see the homepage for the region or the ski area.
+For slope closures in a respective ski region, please see the homepage for the region or the ski area.

-Information about piste closures for ski tourers can also be found on the homepage of individual ski areas.
+Information about slope closures for ski tourers can also be found on the homepage of individual ski areas.

 Alpine safety

-All pistes in the SuperSkiCard region are safeguarded against avalanches.
-We recommend that all winter athletes use the prepared and secured pistes.
+All slopes in the SuperSkiCard-regions are safeguarded against avalanches.
+We recommend that all winter athletes use the prepared and secured slopes.
 Leaving a secured piste area is associated with an elevated risk and has risks that are not within the remit of the cable car operators.
 Anyone who is out and about in open, unsecured terrain should definitely get information on the avalanche warning level beforehand.
 Current information on snow and weather conditions can be found on the following pages:

 Emergency numbers